 Ultrasonic Inspection

-Ultrasonic inspection shall be in accordance with Section V, Article 5 and Article 23 of the ANSI/ASME Boiler and Pressure Vessel Code or EN 10228-3 (for forgings) or ISO 17640 (for welded fabrications).
+Ultrasonic inspection shall be in accordance with Section V, Article 5 and Article 23 of the ANSI/ASME Boiler and Pressure Vessel Code or CEN EN 10228-3 (for forgings) or ISO 17640 (for welded fabrications).

-The acceptance standard used for welded fabrications shall be Section VIII, Division 1, UW-51 (continuous weld) and UW-52 (spot weld) of the ANSI/ASME Boiler and Pressure Vessel Code.
+The acceptance standard used for welded fabrications shall be Section VIII, Division 1, UW-53 of the ANSI/ASME Boiler and Pressure Vessel Code.
 The acceptance standard used for castings shall be Section VIII, Division 1, Annex 7 of the ANSI/ASME Boiler and Pressure Vessel Code.

 Magnetic Particle Inspection